jacobposchl/basin-compression-analysis/notebooks/COLAB_GUIDE.md

 This guide explains how to run the compression basins experiments in Google Colab.

+> **⭐ NEW**: The training dynamics notebook now includes built-in verification tests to ensure your experiments are valid!
+See the "Phase 1: Verify Memorization" section after running your experiment.

 ## Quick Start

 ### 1. Open Colab and Enable GPU